stat17-hb/Multi-CMDR/README.md

 # Multi-CMDR
-Detect gene-gene interaction/epistasis by using multivariate phenotypes and MDR
+Cluster-based multifactor dimensionality reduction to identify genetic interactions for multivariate quantitative phenotypes

 ## Notice
 All source codes were listed in file "Multi-CMDR.R" for implemeting Multi-CMDR